 While the replacement took some time and tools, it was doable, and the mechanical simplicity was evident.
 Offroad, the solid front axle shows it's not all "RTI"; it flexes well in response to even wildly irregular terrain and maintains the articulation necessary to keep good traction.
 So for me, the Solid Front Axle checks the durability, reliability, capability, and end user repairability boxes.
 IFS can be great, and it's come a long way, but it's not something a layman can learn to work on without dedicating a lot of time and effort.

-- Differential Lock: A locking center differential can make a huge difference offroad, and reducing slippage.
+- Locking Differentials: A locking center differential can make a huge difference offroad, and reducing slippage.
 In a traditional AWD vehicle (all wheel drive) the majority of the energy generated by the engine is sent to the rear wheels, and the rest to the front; this means an AWD isn't sending an equal amount to all 4 wheels.
 Under normal circumstances, that's fine, but in tough terrain, it can be the difference between the vehicle gaining some purchase (and moving forward) or being stuck.
 Overland Bound did a great video on the topic which can be found here.

 The Diff-lock essentially pushes an equal amount of power to all the tires, increasing the odds that the vehicle will find some traction when not all the wheels are on the ground or able to get purchase.

 A quick video primer on how a differential locks works can be found here.
 To expand this capability even further, the Land Cruiser offers triple locks as well, both as a stock option and an aftermarket modification.
+The short version on differential lockers is that they reinforce success (sending power to tires with traction) whereas open differentials send power to the tires without traciton.

 - Mechanical/Electrical simplicity: Part of being end-user repairable is the lack of electronic warning systems.
 Instead of electric sensors and switches, the early 80-series cruisers (92 and earlier) used vacuum and analog switches, which are both long lasting and simple.
 The 1990 HDJ81VX has no onboard computer systems, which means that while it doesn't feature the latest and greatest in terms of technology (such as the CRAWL mode on newer Land Cruisers and Tacomas), there's less to go wrong and more control given to the driver.
+It also means you need to be a better driver to get the most from your rig.

 - Off-road Performance: In addition to a lengthy pedigree as an off-road sports vehicle, the 80-series Land Cruiser has an impressive showing in some of the most harsh and technical environments on earth.
 From Africa to Australia, the Land Cruiser is ubiquitous and known for its ability to perform.
 While not a purpose built rock crawler, the 80's bona fides off road mean that even in tough terrain, you'll be able to get where you need to go.